ncborcherding/borcherding/content/authors/admin/_index.md

 highlight_name: false
 ---

 Nick is a member of the Washington University Department of Pathology and Immunology dual residency and post-doc PSTP program.
-He is co-mentored by [Jon Brestoff](https://brestofflab.com/) and [David DeNardo](https://www.icce-wustl.org/david-denardo-lab.html) investigating the role mitochondria transfer between immune and stromal cell components.
+He is co-mentored by [Jon Brestoff](https://brestofflab.com/) and [David DeNardo](https://www.icce-wustl.org/david-denardo-lab.html) investigating the role mitochondria transfer between immune and stromal cells in adipose tissue and the tumor microenvironment.

 In his free time, Nick likes to write R packages for the single-cell community, including [scRepertoire](https://github.com/ncborcherding/scRepertoire), [escape](https://github.com/ncborcherding/escape), and [Trex](https://github.com/ncborcherding/Trex).
-In addition, he has compiled the largest immune single-cell data set for tumors, which is freely available to [anyone](https://github.com/ncborcherding/utility).
+In addition, he has compiled the largest immune single-cell RNA/TCR data set for tumors, which is freely available to [anyone](https://github.com/ncborcherding/utility).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.